ear2earGrin/legaldocs/Service Contract PeakShift - interviewer.md

 1. To organize and keep the information gathered for the purpose of this contract until its handling to the **CLIENT** as agreed upon in the Data processing agreement between the parties.
 2. To sign a contract provided by the **CLIENT** with the individuals the **SERVICE PROVIDER** is interviewing.
-3. To provide to the **CLIENT** a proof of the payment he has made to the individual interviewed in a maximum of a 7 days period after the interview has been carried out.
+3. To provide to the **CLIENT** a proof of the payment he has made to the individual interviewed (Interviewee) in a maximum of a 7 days period after the interview has been carried out.
 4. Tо monitor and properly apply any occurring changes in the existing legislation that are relevant to the subject of this Agreement;
-5. To document the fees received from **CLIENT**;
+5. To document the fees received from **CLIENT** and to provide to the **CLIENT** a proof of the payment which has been received by **SERVICE PROVIDER** in a maximum of a 14 days period after the survey has been carried out and the provisions of Art.7.3 of this contract have been met.
+The proof can be in a form of a screenshot of received fee.
 6. Not to disclose any personal information in any form whatsoever received during or in connection with the performance of this Agreement unless agreed upon by the **CLIENT** as agreed hereunder in the Data Protection and Confidentiality section.
 7. To dispose of all information collected after handing it to the **CLIENT** as agreed upon in the Data Processing Agreement, an integral part of this contract.